Karpt221/homepage/RESUME.md

 Title: student at Lviv Polytechnic National University

 Summary:
-Computer Science student with skills in full-stack JavaScript (React, Node.js, PostgreSQL), building an ML-powered personal finance tool.
-Proactive in designing practical systems, solving real user challenges, and adapting quickly to new technologies.
+Computer Science student with skills in full-stack JavaScript (React, Node.js, PostgreSQL), planning to build an ML-powered personal finance tool.
+Interested in designing practical systems, solving real user challenges, and adapting quickly to new technologies.

 # Contact info